Autodesk Forma / ACC Power BI Integration Guide

-Learn how to connect Autodesk Construction Cloud to Power BI dashboards using Frame's seamless integration for real-time BIM analytics and project insights.
+Learn how to connect Autodesk Forma, Autodesk Construction Cloud, ACC, and Revit model data to Power BI dashboards using Frame's BIM reporting workflow.

 Frame Team

-However, while platforms like Autodesk Construction Cloud excel at collaboration and document management, translating that rich BIM data into actionable business intelligence remains a challenge.
-Many teams struggle to extract meaningful insights from their ACC projects for executive dashboards, trend analysis, or portfolio-level reporting.
-This is where Frame’s Power BI integration transforms your Autodesk Construction Cloud data into powerful, real-time analytics dashboards.
+However, while Autodesk Forma and ACC-style workflows are strong for collaboration and document management, translating that rich BIM data into actionable business intelligence remains a challenge.
+Many teams struggle to extract meaningful insights for executive dashboards, trend analysis, portfolio-level reporting, or model review meetings.
+This is where Frame’s Power BI integration transforms your Autodesk-hosted model data into model-aware analytics dashboards.

-Why Connect Autodesk Construction Cloud to Power BI?
+Why Connect Autodesk Forma / ACC to Power BI?

-Organizations invest heavily in Autodesk Construction Cloud to centralize their project data, but that data often remains siloed within the platform.
-Power BI, Microsoft’s leading business intelligence tool, offers unparalleled capabilities for data visualization, analysis, and reporting—but connecting it to your BIM data has traditionally required complex custom development or manual data exports.
+Organizations invest heavily in Autodesk Forma and Autodesk Construction Cloud to centralize project data, but that data often remains siloed inside the platform.
+Power BI offers strong visualization, analysis, and reporting capabilities, but connecting it to BIM data has traditionally required complex custom development, manual exports, or connector flows that do not always match how BIM teams review models.

 Here’s what makes Frame’s ACC to Power BI integration transformative:

-• Unified Project Intelligence: Combine BIM data from multiple ACC projects into comprehensive portfolio dashboards that provide enterprise-wide visibility.
+- Unified Project Intelligence: Combine BIM data from multiple Forma or ACC projects into comprehensive portfolio dashboards that provide enterprise-wide visibility.

-How to Connect Autodesk Construction Cloud to Power BI
+How to Connect Autodesk Forma and ACC to Power BI

 Understanding the Autodesk Connector for Power BI